AzzieDev/MMM-AAAGasPrices/README.md

 | Wyoming | 52 |

 ### Step 2: Find your County ID

 1. Replace MAP_ID in this URL with the ID from the table above.
     `https://gasprices.aaa.com/index.php?premiumhtml5map_js_data=true&map_id=MAP_ID`
 3. Open that URL in a new browser tab.
 It will display the raw data configuration with a JSON at the bottom.
 4. Search (Ctrl+F) for your county name (e.g., "Harford").
-5. You will find it inside an object key like `13`.
+5. You will find it inside an object key like `st13`.
 The number `13` is your **County ID**.

-## Future Plans (Not Implemented but you are welcome to PR):
+## Future Plans (Not Implemented but you are welcome to PR)

-* Retrieve state-wide average cost (will enable support for District of Columbia, which doesn't have the gas prices tracked for individual wards (though AAA may have used to as the map with ID 17 has each ward listed)
+* Retrieve state-wide average cost (will enable support for District of Columbia, which doesn't have the gas prices tracked for individual wards (though AAA may have used to, as the map with ID 17 has each ward listed)
-* Retrieve state-level EV average cost from https://sheets.googleapis.com/v4/spreadsheets/1R5Km2MEFBMJoaptRSPbKhJSLCgMcyPEyITFSvAvUdHo/values/Sheet1!A:F?key=AIzaSyB6scf9i9c1kA7ZLvw4SAMLSFCvWhKc0Eo
+* Retrieve state-level EV average cost from <https://sheets.googleapis.com/v4/spreadsheets/1R5Km2MEFBMJoaptRSPbKhJSLCgMcyPEyITFSvAvUdHo/values/Sheet1!A:F?key=AIzaSyB6scf9i9c1kA7ZLvw4SAMLSFCvWhKc0Eo>

 ## License

 MIT